ripSquid/styrdokument/pm/eng/pm_for_studiesociala_namnden.md

 The Study Social Committee can also include:

-- JML-workgroup
 - INternational-workgroup

 ### 2.2 Appointment

 All board representatives of the chapter's Study Social Committee are elected by the Chapter Meeting.
-- Members of the JML-workgroup are appointed by the board of the Study Social Committee.
 - Members of the INternational-workgroup are appointed by the board of the Study Social Committee.

 ## 3 Individual responsibility